 How long does it take to get permanent residency in Eritrea?

-Permanent residency timelines range from 999 to 999 years in Eritrea.
+Permanent residency timelines range an unknown period in Eritrea.
 Via the Temporary Work Visa, the timeline sits at the shorter end.
-Naturalisation typically requires 999 years.
+Naturalisation typically is not well-defined.

 What is the cost of living in Eritrea?